-- Quran: The Quran is the holy book of Islam, believed to be the literal word of God revealed to Muhammad through the angel Gabriel.
+- Quran: The Quran is the holy book of Islam, believed to be the literal word of Allah revealed to Muhammad through the angel Jibril.

 - Sunnah: The Sunnah refers to the teachings and practices of the Prophet Muhammad, as recorded in the Hadith.